YannCharbon/nanostack-border-router/README.md

 # Nanostack Border Router

-Nanostack Border Router is a generic Mbed border router implementation that provides the 6LoWPAN ND or Wi-SUN border router initialization logic.
-Pelion Device Management enabled border router for Wi-SUN can be found from repository [https://github.com/PelionIoT/pelion-border-router](https://github.com/PelionIoT/pelion-border-router).

-A border router is a network gateway between a wireless 6LoWPAN mesh network and a backhaul network.
-It controls and relays traffic between the two networks.
-In a typical setup, a 6LoWPAN border router is connected to another router in the backhaul network (over Ethernet, Cellular or a serial line) which in turn forwards traffic to and from the internet or a private company LAN, for instance.
+Modified Nanostack Border Router to work with Silicon Labs BRD4001A board with a BRD4170A radio.
+It use 6LoWPAN mesh network on the 2.4 GHz band and a SLIP interface using flow control for communicating with the backhaul network.

 ![](images/br_role.png)